SPFxHeroes/J.A.R.B.I.S.-Labs/Lab12/README.md

 Some languages use special characters beyond the standard ASCII character set.
 If designers use a non-standard font, its possible that the font doesn't properly support some special characters.

 Finding out about all these issues late in the project will likely lead to delays and costly fixes.
+This will make you cry.

 To avoid running into such issues, we recommend using a _pseudo-locale_.
 Pseudo-locales are locales designed to test software for proper support of the different aspects of the localization process, such as support for special characters, right-to-left languages, or accommodating longer strings in the user interface.